Polari: Mainstream usage

 A number of words from Polari have entered mainstream slang.
-The list below includes words in general use with the meanings listed: acdc, barney, blag, butch, camp, khazi, cottaging, hoofer, mince, ogle, scarper, slap, strides, tod, [rough] trade.
+The list below includes words in general use with the meanings listed: acdc, barney, blag, butch, camp, khazi, cottaging, hoofer, mince, scarper, tod, [rough] trade.

 The Polari word naff, meaning inferior or tacky, has an uncertain etymology.
 Michael Quinion says it is probably from the 16th-century Italian word gnaffa, meaning "a despicable person".
 There are a number of false etymologies, many based on backronyms—"Not Available For Fucking", "Normal As Fuck", etc. The phrase "naff off" was used euphemistically in place of "fuck off" along with the intensifier "naffing" in Keith Waterhouse's Billy Liar (1959).
 Usage of "naff" increased in the 1970s when the television sitcom Porridge employed it as an alternative to expletives which were not broadcastable at the time.
 Princess Anne allegedly told a reporter to "naff off" at the Badminton horse trials in April 1982.
 However, the photographers who were present have since stated that this was a censored version of what she actually said.